-Netflix, wtf?
-Here’s why ‘Insatiable’ shouldn’t get a S2
+WTF, Netflix?
+Here’s why ‘Insatiable’ shouldn’t get a season 2

 When the first full-length trailer for the new Netflix Originals show Insatiable dropped, there was uproar online when body-positivity advocates campaigned against the release of the show.